Explore this Section

-A small but frequently consulted collection, the material includes Hulme's notes on language and style, manuscript and printed poems, some notes on contributions made by Hulme to The New Age and a number of letters written to Michael Roberts whose biography of Hulme appeared in 1938.
-Among these are several letters from Ezra Pound and Faber and Faber, written by T. S. Eliot.
+A small but frequently consulted collection, the papers at Keele includes Hulme's notes on language and style, manuscript and printed poems, some notes on contributions made by Hulme to The New Age and a number of letters written to Michael Roberts whose biography of Hulme appeared in 1938.
+Amongst these are several letters from Ezra Pound and from Faber and Faber, written by T. S. Eliot.

-To supplement this collection, Hulme biographer Robert Ferguson has donated his collection of papers relating to T E Hulme.
+To supplement the collection, Hulme biographer Robert Ferguson has donated his collection of papers relating to T E Hulme.
 The gift includes fourteen files of correspondence, articles, transcripts, research notes and photographs.